Natasha Kuchiki: Professional career

 In 1994, Kuchiki joined Dorothy Hamill's Ice Capades "Hansel & Gretel" production.
 She continued on with Ice Capades until it closed in 1997.
-After joining "Gershwin On Ice" for a few cities she went on to work for FELD Entertainment, Inc. in 1998 "Grease On Ice" as Frenchie till 2000.
-In 2000 through 2004 she played "Jane" in "Tarzan" in the Disney On Ice "Jungle Adventures".
+After joining "Gershwin On Ice" for a few cities she went on to work for FELD Entertainment, Inc. in 1998 "Grease on Ice" as Frenchie until 2000.
+From 2000 through 2004 she played Jane in "Tarzan" in the Disney On Ice "Jungle Adventures".
 She learned the acrobatics aerial act called the Spanish Web, learning the aerial acrobatics with her "Tarzan" professional ice skater Jamie Loper.
-With partner Jamie Loper, Kuchiki performed tandem aerial acrobatics with skates on.
+With Loper, Kuchiki performed tandem aerial acrobatics with skates on.

-In 2004, Kuchiki joined Disney on Ice's "Beauty & the Beast" where she portrayed the role of "Belle".
+In 2004, Kuchiki joined Disney on Ice's "Beauty & the Beast" where she portrayed the role of Belle.
 Still with the company FELD Entertainment- Disney On Ice, she toured with Disney on Ice as a principal skater, Mulan and Jasmine in the "100 Years of Magic" show (from 2005).
 She retired from touring in 2015 and turned to coaching in Houston.